Understanding the Fiji Regions© FijiPocketGuide.com

 The Mamanuca Islands

 The Mamanuca Islands are the closest islands to Nadi and Denarau, taking only around 20 minutes to reach by boat.
-The island group is made up of 20-something islands, either uninhabited or harbouring an array of island resorts.
+The island group comprises 20-something islands, either uninhabited or harbouring an array of island resorts.
 There’s something for everyone, from the budgeting backpacker to families to couples seeking an adult-only retreat.
 Many day trips from Denarau explore these islands for those not staying here.
+The Mamanuca Islands are geologically classified as volcanic islands, with a mix of large islands with rugged hills, reefs, sand cays and flat sandy islands.

 Learn more about the Mamanuca Islands in The Complete Guide to the Mamanuca Islands.